Portugal

 The new digital platform reporting rules - DAC 7

-The Directive (EU) 2021/514 of March 22, 2021, hereafter referred to as DAC 7, represents a new amendment, specifically the seventh, to Directive 2011/16/EU on administrative cooperation in the field of taxation.
-On July 26, 2023, Law No. 36/2023 was published, transposing DAC 7, in Portugal.
+The Directive (EU) 2021/514 of 22 March 2021, hereafter referred to as DAC 7, represents a new amendment, specifically the seventh, to Directive 2011/16/EU on administrative cooperation in the field of taxation.
+On 26 July 2023, Law No. 36/2023 was published, transposing DAC 7, in Portugal.

 Reporting platform operators are required to report to the PTA specific information with respect to the operator itself and also with respect to the reportable sellers by 31 January of the year following the calendar year in which the seller is identified as a reportable seller.

-The first declaration is therefore required to be filed by the reporting platform operator by 31 January 2024 (covering calendar year 2023) and the tax administrations will exchange the information between Member States by the end of February 2024.
+The first declaration is therefore required to be filed by the reporting platform operator by 31 January 2024 (covering calendar year 2023), and the tax administrations will exchange the information between member states by the end of February 2024.

-In the event of non-compliance, by the reporting platform operator, to comply with DAC7 reporting obligations, the PTA is expected to impose penalties.
+In the event of non-compliance, by the reporting platform operator, to comply with DAC 7 reporting obligations, the PTA is expected to impose penalties.